 About The London School of Economics and Political Science

-The London School of Economics and Political Science (LSE) is the world's leading dedicated social science institution.
-LSE enjoys a global reputation for academic excellence and cutting edge research.
-In the most recent national Research Assessment Exercise (RAE) the School had the highest percentage of world leading research of any university in the United Kingdom.
+The School is a place of genuine intellectual excitement and cutting-edge research.
+In the most recent national Research Excellence Framework (REF) we had the highest percentage of world-leading research of any university in the United Kingdom.

 Applications can be submitted online from mid-October in the year prior to entry and are considered on a rolling basis until all the available places are filled.

 - Social media accounts